 For some arts and creative industries, and nursing and healthcare programmes, we may ask you to attend an interview (sometimes known as a selection day) with us in order to determine your suitability for your chosen course.

-If you need to be interviewed this will show on your UCAS Track and we’ll send you further details by email including times, dates and anything specific you’ll need to do to prepare, or you can .
-For some courses you’ll need to complete numeracy and literacy assessments when you come in for interview, and for others you’ll need to prepare a portfolio of your work.
+If you need to be interviewed this will show on your UCAS Track and we’ll send you further details by email including times, dates and anything specific you’ll need to do to prepare, or you can book for some courses below yourself.
+For some courses you’ll need to complete numeracy and literacy assessments when you attend interview, and for others you’ll need to prepare a portfolio of your work.

 We know that interviews can be nerve-wracking, but we want to try to get the best from you to help you shine on the day!
-We’ve put together some tips to help you prepare, including what to wear, what to bring with you, and what kind of questions you might be asked.
+We’ve put together some top tips to help you prepare.

-Interviews are a two-way process though, so it’s also your opportunity to ask any questions that you have and get a feel for whether studying at Bucks is right for you.
+Interviews are a two-way process though, so it’s also your opportunity to ask any questions that you have and get a feel for whether studying at BNU is right for you.

 You’ll find all relevant information about timings and where to go, what to bring with you, and anything you need to prepare in advance right on this page.
 It’s important you read this information carefully as this could impact on your ability to complete the interview.